List of people from Charlottesville, Virginia

 This is a list of people from Charlottesville, Virginia, or from areas nearby to Charlottesville, who were either born, lived or presently live in the city.

-Since the city's early formation, it has been the home of numerous notable individuals, from the historic figures of Thomas Jefferson and James Monroe, as well as author William Faulkner.
-In the present day, Charlottesville has been the home of movie star Sam Shepard and musician Dave Matthews.
+Since the city's early formation, it has been the home of numerous notable individuals, including US presidents Thomas Jefferson and James Monroe and author William Faulkner.
+In more recent times, Charlottesville has been the home of movie star Sam Shepard and musician Dave Matthews.